6 Ways Nike Built a Strong Brand on Social Media

 Nike leaves no stone unturned for promoting their campaigns on social media.
 The brand curated different strategies for the different social channels and successfully utilized their offline campaigns to create the much needed hype.

 Keep your customers close

 With their friendly and approachable attitude to customers, Nike does not let down their fans.
 Their eagerness to streamline all the discussions and complaints to their dedicated customer service channel showcases the importance the brand places on their fans.

 The big names

 Much of Nike’s success can be attributed to its sponsorship and deals with the greatest names in professional sports.
 Nike capitalizes on their high-profile influencers on social media as well.
-Their diverse set of influencers across different sports acts as a credible and a trustworthy voice for the brand.
+Their diverse set of influencers across different sports acts as a credible and trustworthy voice for the brand.

 Nike’s social media strategy and its effectiveness can be seen in the sheer number of followers the brand has.
 There’s something every brand can learn from Nike and emulate.

 Want to scale up your social media efforts and gain meaningful insights like this?
 Sign up for a demo of Unmetric Analyze and we’ll show you how we can help improve your strategy.